seven-es/Customer-Churn-Prediction/README.md

 # 💼 Customer Balance Threshold Classifier

-This project builds machine learning models to **predict whether a customer's balance is above a certain threshold**, based on their demographic and account features.
+This project builds machine learning models to **predict whether a customer's will chrun based on a certain threshold**

 > ⚠️ **Important:** This project does **not** directly predict customer churn.
 Instead, it identifies whether a customer has a **high balance** (above a threshold) — which can later be used as a proxy to assess churn risk or drive targeted retention strategies.